makuke1234/atto/README.md

 * 1.9
 	* Fix bug in renderer with editor randomly freezing when inserting characters
-		* *Renderer went into an infinite loop, if free space is 0*
+		* *Renderer went into an infinite loop, if free space was 0 in line buffer*
 * 1.8
 	* Add extra documentation
 	* Add support for CR and CRLF line endings, LF is still supported